 - 1/3 cup coconut oil or cacao butter, melted

-- To make the vanilla creme: blend all the ingredients together in a high speed blender, adding the peppermint oil to taste (it's very potent!)
-If your blender isn't powerful enough to blend everything into a thick, coconut butter-like mixture, then add some more coconut oil, and perhaps a liquid sweetener or some dates and water.
+- To make the vanilla creme: blend all the ingredients in a high-speed blender, adding the peppermint oil to taste (it's very potent!)
+If your blender isn't powerful enough to blend everything into a thick, coconut butter-like mixture, add more coconut oil and perhaps a liquid sweetener or some dates and water.

-- Mix chocolate ingredients , then pour it into a tall, narrow bowl and dip in your frozen cookies.
+- Mix chocolate ingredients, pour it into a tall, narrow bowl, and dip in your frozen cookies.
 You will have to have 2-3 rounds of dipping, letting the chocolate on the cookies harden after each time.
-Enjoy!